Plondone/qPCR/README.md

 ## Data file

 Import all the raw data as an excel file without any selections.
 In the basic template on the Viia7 genes are called **Target** and samples **Sample**.
 You call the first gene *Target 1*, the second *Target 2* and so on.
 You do the same for the samples.
+If you do this on new experiments it's the easiest to call everything Target and Sample, else you can adapt the data file.
+The third sheet named results from row 35 should look like this:

 Well Position | ... | Sample Name | Target Name | ... | CT | ... | Tm1 | Tm2 | ...